ecoiahq/content-ops-starter/content/pages/index.md

     text: >+
       <div style="text-align: center">Our innovative fundraising model,
-      **EcoiaFund™**, gives our clients the option to **monetise creative content** into direct grassroots contributions.With every media asset we deliver, we **harness blockchain technology** to seamlessly fund global causes on your behalf—**at no extra cost**.</div>
+      **EcoiaFund™**, gives our clients the option to **monetise creative content** into direct grassroots contributions.
+With every media asset we deliver, we **harness blockchain technology** to seamlessly fund global causes on your behalf—**at no extra cost**.</div>